 My kindergartener forgot his backpack that morning, meaning I had to return home, retrieve it and bring it back to his school’s office.
 “Hi, guys,” I said brightly, entering the school in a reasonable approximation of George Clooney walking into the Bellagio in Ocean’s Eleven.
 “I have a backpack.”

 “I can see that,” replied the nice lady at the desk.
 “It matches your suit.”
 It was an R2-D2 backpack, so she might have been insulting me, but at least someone noticed.

 On Day 3, after waving again to my increasingly weirded-out neighbor, I drove downtown to one of our city’s finest hipster establishments, a coffee shop thick with Ramones music, blue-haired baristas and posters for art riots and kombucha.
-In this space and looking outlandishly formal, I felt less like I was settling in to write and more like I was about to issue citations about health-code violations.
+In this space, looking outlandishly formal, I felt less like I was settling in to write and more like I was about to issue citations about health-code violations.